SubramanyanKP/Getting-and-cleaning-data---Course-work/README.md

 4. Load RStudio and set the work directory to your working directory using setwd("your work directory") in the R console.

-5. Load the R script using source("run_analysis.txt")
+5. Load the R script using source run_analysis.R

-6. Run the R script using runanalysis( ) and after executing the function, you will see that mergedtidydata.txt and calculatedtidydata.txt would have been replaced with the newest outputs.
+6. Run the R script using my_analysis( ) and after executing the function, you will see that mergedtidydata.txt and calculatedtidydata.txt would have been replaced with the newest outputs.

+7. Use the command to load the dataset into R: read.table("calculatedtidydata.txt", header = TRUE)

 Note : The dependancy here is that the R script assumes you have 'data.table' installed using install.packages("data.table") Please refer to http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones for additional information on the data set